bravetechnologycoop/brave-alert-lib/README.md

 **asksIncidentDetails (boolean):** `true` if alert sessions should ask for incident details, `false` otherwise

-**getReturnMessage (function(fromAlertState, toAlertState)):** function that returns the message to send back when there is a transition from `fromAlertState` to `toAlertState` (note that `fromAlertState` and `toAlertState` will have the same value for cases where a transition doesn't change the alert state)
+**getReturnMessage (function(fromAlertState, toAlertState, validIncidentCategories)):** function that returns the message to send back when there is a transition from `fromAlertState` to `toAlertState` (note that `fromAlertState` and `toAlertState` will have the same value for cases where a transition doesn't change the alert state).
+Sometimes this message needs to know the `validIncidentCategories` for the particular session.

 ### getRouter()